 She currently resides in Asheville, NC with her husband Rich and rescue Chinese Crested dog, Dottie.
 She also has a horse she shows in the jumpers, Elroy.

-IMPORTANT SAFETY INFORMATION: See full Prescribing Information.
-For use in dogs only.
+IMPORTANT SAFETY INFORMATION: For use in dogs only.
 Women who are pregnant, trying to conceive or breastfeeding should take extreme care to avoid self-injection.
 Hypersensitivity reactions, including anaphylaxis, could potentially occur with self-injection.
 Librela should not be used in breeding, pregnant or lactating dogs.
 Librela should not be administered to dogs with known hypersensitivity to bedinvetmab.
 The most common adverse events reported in a clinical study were urinary tract infections, bacterial skin infections and dermatitis.
+See full Prescribing Information.

 1. Wright A, Amodie AM, Cernnicchiaro N, et al. Identification of canine osteoarthritis using an owner-reported questionnaire and treatment monitoring using functional mobility tests.
 J Small Anim Pract.
 2022;63(8):609-618.